-Get inspired by participating in our off-site field trip and technical tour to the Mill Creek Drainage Relief Tunnel.
+Get inspired by participating in our off-site field trip and technical tour.
 Learn how others in the tunneling industry are improving methods, overcoming obstacles and reaching operational goals.

 Brushy Creek Regional Utility Authority (BCRUA) Phase 2 Raw Water Delivery System

 Wednesday, November 15, 2023 | $75

 We are not able to transfer existing field trip registration to other people or other times.
 Please plan accordingly.

 Trip 1 | 8:00 am – 11:00 am | 20 people